tshepang/blog/content/misc/me got meself another coding job.rst

 electronics products for the mining industry.
-So I wasn't actually looking for work, but I was glad of the opportunity since I was sort of stagnating, and it really looked like this new company did some pmore fun stuff, and I got the vibe that I'd really get challenged.
+So I wasn't actually looking for work, but I was glad of the opportunity since I was sort of stagnating, and it really looked like this new company did some fun stuff, and I got the vibe that I'd really get challenged.

 It's been 3 months now, and my guess was right.
 I keep getting surprised by the levels of smart I encounter regurlarly.
 These are the